The life of a group of tightly-knit master thieves is exhilarating, but... nobody ever said it'd be easy.

-- Sly's backstory in general.
+- Sly's backstory.
 His parents were brutally murdered by the Fiendish Five, and he was sent to an orphanage.
 On the day he was finally going to inherit the Thievius Raccoonus.
 Which itself was ripped apart and taken by his parents' murderers, depriving him of even a memento (since he likely would have been allowed to keep it as it's a family heirloom).

 - So many villains have tragic backstories themselves.
 Some are outright cruel and evil, but some were either poor in childhood or ridiculed and mocked when young.